 Conditions seen by a nephrologist may include:

-The renal medicine specialists at Nelson Marlborough Health offer consultations for people who have been referred through a GP (doctor), or other professional colleagues.
+Patients may be referred to renal medicine specialists at Nelson Marlborough Health by a GP (doctor), or other medical specialist.